jwoods7097/CTESPN/README.md

 		along with a .md file of links we used for webmining

 - RebuildDatabase.ps1 is a Powershell script that can be used to drop and rebuild all tables from scratch

+## How to Run

+1. Run the `RebuildDatabase.ps1` script to build the database
+2. Open the CTESPN solution in the CTESPN directory
+3. Run the CTESPN project in Visual Studio